 Loma Linda experiences the death of a teenage girl by a drunk driver

 The article outlined that Vickie Chen, a 19-year-old woman, was struck on the 10 Freeway near the Richardson Street overpass in Loma Linda, by a drunken driver when she and her friend, both from Rosemead were trying to change a tire along the side of the freeway.
 At that moment, a drunk driver came along at 70 mph, smashed into the disabled car and ran over the two woman.
 Several days went by between the accident and Ms. Chen’s passing.
 Her friend, Ms. Elaine Shin Ly suffered contusions and a compound fracture of her right leg.

 Tens of thousands of drunk driving related deaths occur each year in the United States with many of those fatalities occurring in Southern California.
 The tragedy associated with this loss.
 Unfortunately, even if the driver has insurance coverage, not all the insurance in the world can make up for this loss.
 So often it is not the drunk driver that gets hurt, but some innocent person, like a stranded motorist.

 Seriously injured victims of drunk driving accidents can potentially recover damages for their medical expenses, loss of earnings and any other actual loss.
 Additionally, recovery for pain and suffering damages, loss of enjoyment of life and other similar damages may be recovered.
 Finally, under the right circumstances, punitive damages may be recovered from the drunk driver.
 Unfortunately, punitive damages cannot be paid for by insurance coverage.
 Therefore, if the intoxicated and negligent driver has no assets, punitive damages are useless.

-If you have a story about a drunk driving accident that you want to share, post your experience here in the comments section.
+If you have a story about a drunk driving accident or questions about a possible claim that you want to share call our office today at (888) 694-3529.